 Once you do, the unpaid loan amount will be fully taxable as ordinary income.
-In addition, if you are under age 59 ½ at the time that the distribution occurs, you will also be assessed a 10% early withdrawal penalty tax.
-If you are in the 15% federal tax bracket, and under 59 ½, you will have to pay 25% on the amount of the unpaid loan balance.
-You will also have to pay your state income tax rate on the balance as well.
+Also, if you are under age 59 ½ at the time that the distribution occurs, you will also be assessed a 10% early withdrawal penalty tax.
+If you are in the 15% federal tax bracket and under 59 ½, you will have to pay 25% on the unpaid loan balance amount.
+You will also have to pay your state income tax rate on balance as well.

 If your combined federal and state income tax rates — as well as the 10% penalty — total 30%, then you will have to pay a $6,000 total tax on an unpaid loan balance of $20,000.
 And most likely, you won’t have the proceeds from the loan available since they will have been used for other purposes.
 Worst of all, there are no exceptions to this rule.

 4. A 401(k) Loan May Have Loan Fees

 A 401(k) loan may require that you also pay an application fee and/or a maintenance fee for your loan.
 The application fee will be required to process the loan paperwork, while the maintenance fee is an annual fee charged by the plan trustee to administer the loan.